Thursday, November 21, 2024

 A few tips

-If you do plan to walk the Manly Scenic walk, remember it’s 10 kilometers long.
+If you do plan to walk the Manly Scenic Walk, remember it’s 10 kilometers long.
 So maybe plan just a little.
 Enough so you don’t end up exploring hidden paths in the ocean at night, unable to see where to place your feet, with no source of light, and no clue where you are going.

 You can also read more about the Manly scenic walkway on the official NSW National Parks website.
 The dedicated section has useful information and tips for your walk.
 If I had read this before I would have probably been more prepared.
 But then again, it wouldn’t have been so adventurous.